canonical-web-and-design/practices/project-management/iteration-creation.md

 Populate the "Proposed iteration" area in the backlog spreadsheet with high-level rows describing work for the upcoming iteration

 Move all incomplete epics down from the "Previous iteration" to the "Current iteration" section.
 Apart from the small tasks epic.
-Instead reassign all small tasks to the new small tasks in this iteration.
+Instead, reassign all small tasks to the new small tasks in this iteration.

 ### Create epics for every proposed backlog item